jarvist/polaron-lambda/README.md

 Scripts to generate the 4-Gaussian jobs from an input molecule to calculate the 'inner sphere' reorganisation energy.

+This follows the roughly nomenclature and working of JKP's thesis.
+'we follow the method of Sakanou' - JKP Thesis 2.2 Reorganisation Energy

 This is useful as an input into the Marcus equation for electron / hole transport in organic semiconducting materials.